Probate & Estate Property Specialist

 Sell as-is to cash buyers

-Best when the home has significant deferred maintenance, the estate has no budget for repairs, or the family needs to close quickly.
-Fastest path but typically nets 10–20% below full market value.
-Sarah markets to qualified cash buyers and investor networks in the Des Moines metro.
+Best when the home has significant deferred maintenance, the estate has no repair budget, or the family needs to close quickly.
+Fastest path; typically nets 10–20% below full market value.
+The home goes on the open market with as-is positioning; qualified cash buyers respond first.

 🔧